-Bohemian Girl Names:
+Bohemian Girl Names

-If you want a bohemian baby girl name that is more traditional than unique, Delilah will make an ideal pick for you.
+If you want a boho baby girl name that is more traditional than unique, Delilah will make an ideal pick for you.
 Delilah is an Old Testament name and means ‘delight’ or ‘amorous’.
 In the Old Testament, Delilah was the temptress who tricked Samson into revealing the secret behind his strength.

 For parents who like thinking out of the box, this cool indie name would make a perfect choice for you.
 Tabitha is a whimsical, unique and fun baby name with a mix of modern edge and vintage charm.